Alex-MacLean/TheLegendOfHerobrine/README.md

 IDE with Java support.
 I use Intellij Idea: https://www.jetbrains.com/idea/download/

-Step 1: download the source code of the desired branch as a zip file.
+**Step 1:** Download the source code of the desired branch as a zip file.

-Step 2: extract the zip file.
+**Step 2:** Extract the zip file.

-Step 3: Open build.gradle in your IDE.
+**Step 3:** Open build.gradle in your IDE.
 This file is located in the base directory of the source code.
 In Intellij Idea press open and browse to where you extracted the code locate build.gradle and open it

-Setp 4: In the gradle processes window sync/reload the project if your IDE doesn't do it automatically.
+**Setp 4:** In the gradle processes window sync/reload the project if your IDE doesn't do it automatically.
 In Intellij Idea it is the arrow circle button in the top left corner.

-Setp 5: The gradle processes window should now be populated with directories and processes.
+**Setp 5:** The gradle processes window should now be populated with directories and processes.
 Go to Tasks -> fg_runs and run gen*name of your ide*Runs (For intellij idea run genIntellijRuns).
 This should download the rest of the required files to begin building the mod.

-Setp 6: In the gradle window go to Tasks -> build and run build.
+**Setp 6:** In the gradle window go to Tasks -> build and run build.
 If everything is set up properly it should build the mod file.

-Step 7: The jar file is located in build/libs/LegendOfHerobrine-*VERSION*.jar.
+**Step 7:** The jar file is located in build/libs/LegendOfHerobrine-*VERSION*.jar.
 You can install this file like any other forge mod.

-Permissions:
+**Permissions:**

 You are allowed to use this mod in your modpack.
 This is the only way you can redistribute the bianaries of this mod on your own.
 You are allowed to modify this code and use it for personal use, but not redistribute this code in any way.